mbudde/kufront/README.md

-# KU frontpage in LaTeX
+# KU Frontpage in LaTeX

 Provides a frontpage with University of Copenhagen logo following the guidelines in the official [design guide](http://designguide.ku.dk).
 This